FurkanVeznedar/Engine/README.md

 ## Goals
 - Achieved low hardware requirements through performance optimizations.
 - Created a developer-friendly environment with a flexible and modular architecture.
-- Aims to reach a wide user base with cross-platform support.
+- Aiming for cross-platform support to reach a wide user base.
-- Aims to deeply understand the math underlying the commercial FEA solvers
+- Deeply understanding the underlying mathematics of rendering techniques.